1821info11b,: Caleb Crompton

 Age 31.

-Son of William and Frances Emily Blackman of
+Son of William and Frances Emily BLACKMAN of

 12 Baird Street, Ballarat, Victoria.

-Buried in plot B.16 Berks Cemetery Extension,
+Buried in row B.16 Berks Cemetery Extension,

 Comines-Warneton, Hainaut, Belgium.

-Right: Photograph of 3234 Pte Leslie crompton Blackman, 5th Battalion, from Australian Red Cross Society Wounded and Missing Bureau files 1914-1918 war: ref: 1DLR/0428.
+Right: Photograph of 3234 Pte Leslie Crompton BLACKMAN, 5th Battalion, from Australian Red Cross Society Wounded and Missing Bureau files 1914- 1918 war: ref: 1DLR/0428.
 Possibly a family photograph, circa 1914, submitted by the family.

-Source: Geoff Hutson, great nephew of Leslie crompton Blackman
+Source: Geoff HUTSON, great nephew of Leslie Crompton BLACKMAN

-Australian Red Cross photograph of Leslie crompton Blackman circa 1914 - 92Kb jpg
+ARC photograph of Les Blackman c.1914 - 92Kb jpg

 Cemetery Location: